About Us

 Our Mission

-The mission of the Boston University Chobanian & Avedisian School of Medicine Physician Assistant Program is to provide a thorough and innovative education to future physician assistants so that they may go on to provide exceptional care to a diverse population of patients.
-We are committed to designing a successful model for patient-centered, interprofessional education and practice.
-We promote the qualities of professionalism, leadership, and service in our students.
+The BU Chobanian & Avedisian School of Medicine PA Program prepares students to provide exceptional care to a diverse population of patients and pioneer curricular innovations across PA education.
+We provide an innovative education model for modern interprofessional education and practice to foster an environment of professionalism, leadership, and service in our students.

 Students who successfully complete all academic requirements and come to embody the mission above will be conferred a Masters of Science degree at the conclusion of the program.